x29a/nec_terrain_root/README.md

 Needed for the scripts to work is a working ADB connection (https://developer.android.com/tools/help/adb.html), so be sure to enable "USB Debugging" on the phone.
 The scripts are currently written for Linux, but making Windows Batch files out of them should not be a problem.
 The scripts prefixed with "adb_*" are run locally on the host and call scripts on the target (NEC Terrain) via adb.

+UPDATE: some of the scripts were ported to Windows Batch files, so instead of calling "adb_install_bb_su.sh", one would call "adb_install_bb_su.bat".
+For ADB to work on Windows, special drivers might be required (https://developer.android.com/tools/extras/oem-usb.html).
+Instead of downloading the whole SDK, one can find the basic tools as well (e.g. http://forum.xda-developers.com/showthread.php?t=2588979).
+Scripts are untested, feel free to test and improve!

 Fastboot existance and access is unknown so far, although there exist some instructions (http://forum.xda-developers.com/android/help/nec-terrain-root-maybe-t2946966).

 Since the build.prop setting ro.secure is set to 1, the adbd on the phone will not allow an "adb root" from the host.
 This can be (temporarily) changed on a phone with temp root via ADBD Insecure (http://forum.xda-developers.com/showthread.php?t=1687590).

-To gain temporary root on the phone, just execute the "adb_install.sh" script from the folder "temporary_root"
+To gain temporary root on the phone, just execute the "adb_install_bb_su.sh" script from the folder "temporary_root"

 ```
 $ adb devices